devops-surya/devops-training/Fast_Track_April_2022/CI-CD/Jenkins_Maven_jfrog.md

 ![preview](../images/jenkins61.png)

 * To add the node to the jenkins as per the above image.
-Do the ssh-keygen as below in jenkins-master:
+Do the ssh-keygen as showm below in jenkins-master:

 ![preview](../images/jenkins62.png)